-Is Puerto Vallarta Safe for American Tourists?
+Is Puerto Vallarta Safe for Travel in 2024?

 Situated on Mexico’s Pacific coast in Jalisco state, Puerto Vallarta is surrounded by the clear waters of Bahía de Banderas (Banderas Bay), lush forests, and the ridges of the Sierra Madre.

-And despite its scenic views, the city has maintained its authenticity and is one of the most popular beach destinations
+Despite its scenic views, the city has maintained its authenticity and is one of the most popular beach destinations

 This guide on Puerto Vallarta safety will provide you with the facts you need to decide is Puerto Vallarta safe.

-I will point you in the right direction and you can decide if Puerto Vallarta’s crime rate is high enough for you not to visit this beautiful resort town.
+I will point you in the right direction, and you can decide if Puerto Vallarta’s crime rate is high enough for you not to visit this beautiful resort town.

-- Is Puerto Vallarta safer than Cancun?
+• Is Puerto Vallarta safer than Cancun?

-- Is Puerto Vallarta safe at night?
+• Is Puerto Vallarta safe at night?

-- Is Mexico safe overall?
+• Is Mexico safe overall?

 Puerto Vallarta is generally considered a safe destination for travelers.
 The city has implemented various security measures, and local authorities prioritize the safety of residents and visitors.

-The city also borders the state of Nayarit, which is home to sister destination Nuevo Vallarta on the Riviera Nayarit, sharing the same international airport on the edge of Puerto Vallarta.
+The city borders the state of Nayarit, which is home to sister destination Nuevo Vallarta on the Riviera Nayarit, sharing the same international airport on the edge of Puerto Vallarta.

-Puerto Vallarta Travel Restrictions for 2023
+Puerto Vallarta Travel Restrictions for 2024

-Updated Security Alert – Quintana Roo & Puerto Vallart Advisory (01/23/2023)
+Updated Security Alert – Quintana Roo & Puerto Vallarta Advisory (08/22/2024)

-Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is safe and I firmly believe it is safe to travel to Mexico including Puerto Vallarta.
+Aside from dangerous areas along the U.S. border and other regions where cartels operate, Mexico is safe, and I firmly believe it is safe to travel to Mexico, including Puerto Vallarta.

-In general, if you’re not taking part in illegal activities you don’t have anything to worry about.
+In general, if you’re not taking part in illegal activities, you don’t have anything to worry about.

-Four Americans traveling from South Carolina to Mexico were ambushed in the small town of Matamoros in what is believed to be a case of mistaken identity.
+For example, Four Americans traveling from South Carolina to Mexico were ambushed in the small town of Matamoros in what is believed to be a case of mistaken identity.

-While this did not happen in Puerto Vallarta it has still caused travelers to be concerned about traveling to any part of Mexico.
+While this did not happen in Puerto Vallarta, it has still caused travelers to be concerned about traveling to any part of Mexico.

-One of them – a mother of six – was traveling to Mexico to undergo a medical procedure across the border.
+One of them – a mother of six – was traveling to Mexico to “undergo a medical procedure” across the border.

 Once across the border, they were fired upon by unidentified gunmen, “placed in a vehicle and taken from the scene by armed men,” according to the FBI.